August / September 2004 (updated May 2020)

 Snaut's cabin - creative chaos?

 Multiple perspectives allow the audience to follow what’s going on even in the remote cabins out on the airfield.
-Overlayed film fragments contribute to the athmosphere of Solaris.
+Overlayed film fragments contribute to the athmosphere of Solaris and add abstaction layers.

 multi-angle camera views

-The core discussion goes as follows: In the physics of black holes there is the assumption that all known forulas of whatever theory only work outside the black hole.
-In it, forces, gravity and everything becomes infinite.
+The core discussion goes as follows: In the physics of black holes there is the assumption that all known formulas and laws of whatever theory only work outside the black hole.
+In it, forces, gravity and everything else becomes infinite or zero.
 With infinity you can't do any calculations anymore.
+Math hits a wall.
 The whole theory breaks down.
-Between the outside (were physiscs is just fine) and the inside the must be a sharp border, the so called Schwarzschild border (named after the physician Schwarzschild).
-The analogy here is that the humans brought all their culture, knowledge, philosophy and science to the Solaris station orbiting Solaris.
+Between the outside world (were physiscs is just fine) and the inside there must be a sharp border, the so-called Schwarzschild border (named after the physicist Schwarzschild).
+The analogy here is that the humans brought all their humanity, culture, knowledge, philosophy and science to the Solaris station orbiting Solaris.
 But they can't recognize what the ocean actually is.
 They are at a Schwarzschild border and the ocean is sort of a black hole.

-For example the guests consist of neutrinos.
+According to Lem, the 'guests' consist of neutrinos.
 Neutrinos are extremely light and superfast particles.
 The question is how the ocean could slow down these superfast particles to form atoms out of them.
 And that without any machinery or even a thought.
 It's just an ocean.
+Each crew member has his or her own 'guest', sent by the ocean to explore their inner fears, worst nightmares in an effort to understand the human nature.
+Lem's bottom line: How can humans explore and undertand new worlds if they are their own worst enemies, deep inside torn apart?

-After all, two hours of brainfood of the best kind.
+After all, two hours of brainfood of the best kind and definitely worthe the trip.

 They handed out a program brochure with a comic-like digest of the play which I will keep side by side to my Solaris book and DVDs.